Data Model Design for Search

 -

-Metadata filtering: Utilizes scalar fields for precise filtering and sorting, enabling constraints like date ranges, categories, or tags.
+Metadata filtering: On top of vector search, applying constraints like date ranges, categories, or tags.

 -

-Translate your business analysis into concrete data requirements by identifying the core components of your information and their technical representations:
+The next step is to translate your business requirements into a concrete data model, by identifying the core components of your information and their search methods:

 -